burog/test-igaming/README.md

 - As DB used H2.
 For current implementation it should be easily change to Postgres or other DB.
 - for data migration (initial load) used flyway
 - added swagger support
+- h2 console available via `http://localhost:8080/h2-console`
+and db-url: `jdbc:h2:mem:testdb`, user: `sa`, password: `password`
-- health check available via `/actuator/health`
+- health check available via `/actuator/health`.
+Other benefit from actuator just need to enable
 - for dto 2 domain entity used mapstruct
 - Dockerfile available as a draft
 - Test are not implemented